Compare the world's most expensive and costly weddings.

 Donald and Melania

 Riteish and Genelia, tied the knot on February 3, 2012.
 Riteish Deshmukh is a Maharashtrian Hindu, while Genelia D'souza is a Mangalorean Catholic.
-Their wedding saw a beautiful amalgamation of both the traditions right from the pre-wedding bash to the ceremony itself.
+Their expensive wedding saw a beautiful amalgamation of both the traditions right from the pre-wedding bash to the ceremony itself.
 Riteish and Genelia's marriage is one of the best examples of a perfect inter-faith love marriage, where both the families gave equal respect to each other's traditions and rituals.

 Riteish and Genelia had two celebrations.
 The first happened in Maharashtrian-style at the Grand Hyatt Hotel, on February 3, 2012.
 Amidst friends and well-wishers, the couple went through all the traditional Maharashtrian rituals.

 Riteish was dressed in a white Sherwani and rode in on a horse, with friends and relative accompanying the procession danced to Marathi tunes.
 Genelia was dressed in a red and gold bridal saree, designed by Neeta Lulla.
 Her look was complete with a nath and a pearl chain on the forehead, which made her look no less than a traditional Marathi bride.
 The ceremony progressed in a typical Marathi style.

 The Deshmukhs reciprocated the D'Souza's appreciation of their culture by indulging enthusiastically in a Christian wedding that was held at St. Ann's Roman Catholic Church, in Bandra.
 Genelia wore a white gown.
 Holding a bouquet of traditional white roses, she walked down the aisle with her dad, as Riteish, looking dapper in a bow-tie suit, waited for his beautiful bride at the altar.
 The couple exchanged vows and their marriage was solemnised by the catholic priest.

 The Christian wedding was infused with cultural elements, including celebrative dances.
 After the ceremony, there was a small reception where the newlyweds cut the traditional multi-tier white cake.
 Towards the end, friends lifted the couple on chairs and carried them around dancing to the tunes of English melodies.